MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/cluster-set.md

 - Cluster set VMs must be manually live-migrated across clusters - they can't automatically fail over.

 - Storage Replica must be used between member clusters to realize storage resiliency to cluster failures.
-When using Storage Replica, bear in mind that namespace storage UNC paths will not change automatically on SR failover to the replica target cluster.
+When using Storage Replica, bear in mind that namespace storage UNC paths will not change automatically on Storage Replica failover to the replica target cluster.

 - Storage Spaces Direct doesn't function across member clusters in a cluster set.
 Rather, Storage Spaces Direct applies to a single cluster, with each cluster having its own storage pool.